roamingtechie/pixels/README.md

 ## Tasks

 ### Justin
-- Get familiar with viewer.html, css/viewer.css, js/viewer.js
+- Get familiar with viewer.html, css/viewer.css, js/viewer.js and remove unrelated code in js/viewer.js
 - Change top of the panel to say 'WoW Amish Challenge'
 - Change the tab names and content to reflect https://spark723.wixsite.com/wowamishchallenge